 This course will incorporate the knowledge, skills, and values that health professionals must possess to recognize, treat, and refer general medical conditions and disabilities.
 Students will also look at the skills and knowledge of pharmacologic applications for those involved in sport and physical activity.
-Prerequisites: BIO 246 and KIN 208 or consent of department chair.
+A lab fee is required.